Jdansak/jdansak.github.io/_posts/2024-07-26-find-command.md

 - **find / -type f -size +100M**: Finds files larger than 100MB starting from the root directory.
 - **find . -type f -size +1G**: Finds files larger than 1GB in the current directory.

+  ###TODO
+  Need to add some more complex commands examples to chain together find with other tools like grep to find stuff like passwords and API keys other little goodies